 Subscribe yourself and others to reports and dashboards in the Power BI service

-You can only create subscriptions in the Power BI service.
-You receive an email with a snapshot of the report page or dashboard, with a link to open the report or dashboard.
+- Have a mail sent with an image of the report and link to the report in the service.
 On mobile devices with Power BI apps installed, selecting this link launches the Power BI app, instead of opening the report or dashboard in the Power BI web site.

 Creating a subscription can be done by: